Discovery Bay: Private transport

-Private cars and taxis are not permitted to enter the area, with a few exceptions for certain agents of the developer, local businesses or for emergency needs.
+Private cars not permitted to enter the area, with a few exceptions for certain agents of the developer, local businesses or for emergency needs and Taxis are only allowed in DB North.

-Golf carts are a common transport for residents.
-The use of golf carts in DB is common for commuting from one part of DB to another but not outside of DB.
+Golf carts are a common mode of transportation for residents within Discovery Bay, however exiting the resort town in a golf cart is not allowed.
 The number of golf carts is restricted by Hong Kong Transport Department to 500.
-The golf carts are powered using petrol.
+This has contributed to the exuberant prices of the vehicle, with some buggies selling for more than $2 million HKD.

 The presence of golf carts (with a much slower maximum speed than normal private cars) creates a safer road environment than many other places in Hong Kong, especially compared with the road traffic density in other parts of the territory.
 As such, DB has gained a reputation for its child and pet-friendly environment.
+Most golf carts run on petrol, however electric models are being introduced.

+Residents can also use the hire car service which is operates as a point-to-point minibus shuttle service (e.g. operating on a basis similar to SuperShuttle airport services in the United States).
+This service only operates within Discovery Bay.

+Motorised scooters have gained popularity in recent years, particularly amongst teenagers.

 Education

 A number of schools and colleges operate in Discovery Bay, ranging from kindergartens to secondary schools.
 This ranges from government-subsidised to private schools.

-Discovery Bay is in Primary One Admission (POA) School Net 99, which contains two aided schools: SKH Wei Lun Primary School in Discovery Bay and Holy Family School in Peng Chau; no government primary schools are in this net.
+Discovery Bay is in Primary One Admission (POA) School Net 99, which contains two aided schools: SKH Wei Lun Primary School (聖公會偉倫小學) in Discovery Bay and Holy Family School (聖家學校) in Peng Chau; no government primary schools are in this net.